Kimberly Davis, PhD, Postdoctoral Scientist, 2016-

 Jesse Morris, Postdoctoral scientist 2013-2015

 Jesse holds a PhD in Geography from the University of Utah.
 His research interests are in examining long-term disturbance history, including fire and insect outbreaks, and understanding how regime shifts are modulated by climate and human activity.
-As a postdoc in the lab, Jesse is working at part of the WildFIRE PIRE team, investigating the causes and consequences of fire in the Central Plateau of Tasmania, Australia.
+As a postdoc in the lab, Jesse worked as part of the WildFIRE PIRE team, investigating the causes and consequences of fire in the Central Plateau of Tasmania, Australia.
 Jesse's research and publication are available on his web site, jessemorris3.com.
 Follow Jesse on Twitter @jesselmorris3

 Adam Price, undergraduate 2013-2015

-Adam is an undergraduate in the Geology program and worked in the lab from October 2013 through December 2015.
-He helped develop fire history records from small hollow sediments from Tasmania, Australia, as part of the WildFIRE PIRE project. firstname.lastname@example.org
+Adam was an undergraduate in the Geology program at the University of Idaho and worked in the Lab from October 2013 through December 2015.
+He helped develop fire history records from small hollow sediments from Tasmania, Australia, as part of the WildFIRE PIRE project.

 Cassidy Robertson, undergraduate, 2013-2015